 The vegetable-based meat market is coming soon.
-It is now in the early stages of adoption, led by Impossible Foods and Memphis Meats with their artificial meat products that look, feel, and taste like real meat.
+It is now in the early stages of adoption, led by Impossible Foods and Memphis Meats with their plant based meat products that look, feel, and taste like real meat.
 However, behind all the success of this bold idea, there are still some unanswered questions.

 However, as these “meat” processing methods are safe and eco-friendly, there should be minimal to no complaints.
 Some manufacturers adopted an open door or glass window policy about their practices, helping ensure consumers of their plant-based food manufacturing methods.

 Los Angeles-based company Beyond Meats sells their new plant-based burger at $12 a pound.
 In contrast, conventional ground beef costs $3.50 a pound, and high end grass-fed organic ground beef sells at $10 a pound.
 Beyond Meat sells its burgers at specialty stores including Safeway.
 In the years to come, the price will decrease and become more affordable.